 boxes under the bounds header.

-Another way to select bounds is to double-click the list of measurement
+Another way to edit bounds is to double-click the list of measurement

 steps in the list on the left.
 The included steps in the currently selected